magicbruno/SwalStrap5/README.md

 or [download it](https://github.com/magicbruno/SwalStrap5/archive/refs/heads/main.zip).

 >### Warning
 >Swalstrap is inspired to Sweetalert NOT a clone.
-Features are reproduced with radically different coding.
+Features are reproduced not copied.
->Il you are a sweetalert user, you are highly recommended to read documentation and test examples.
+>So there are differences.
+Watch documentation and test examples.

 - [Documentation](https://magicbruno.github.io/SwalStrap5/api.html).
 - [Examples](https://magicbruno.github.io/SwalStrap5/basic-examples.html).